World Games (video game)

 World Games is a sports video game developed by Epyx for the Commodore 64 in 1986.
-Versions for the Apple IIGS, Amstrad CPC, ZX Spectrum, Sega Master System and other contemporary systems were also released.
+Versions for the Apple IIGS, Amstrad CPC, ZX Spectrum, Master System and other contemporary systems were also released.
 The NES version was released by Milton Bradley, and ported by Software Creations on behalf of producer Rare.
-A Virtual Console version was released in Europe on April 25, 2008.
+The Master System version was done by Sega.

-The game was a continuation in the Epyx sports line that previously released extremely successful titles such as Summer Games and Winter Games.
+The game is a continuation of the Epyx sports line that includes Summer Games and Winter Games.

+World Games was made available in Europe for the Wii Virtual Console on April 25, 2008.

 Events

 The events available vary slightly depending on the platform, and may include: